 With curiosity, awareness and compassion it is possible to get beyond the ‘story’ that is held in place by your biology and to become the wise and competent driver of your nervous system and inner world.

 We can arrange a 10/15 minute chat prior to an initial session, please just get in touch about this and any other queries.
 If we are connecting online or by phone I’ll be sitting on my sheepskin rug with a cup of tea close at hand, please make sure that you are also comfortable for our session and ready with tissues, pen and paper, water and a hot drink.
 If we are meeting in-person I will confirm directions and safety measures in good time ahead of our session.

 Training, qualifications & experience

-Over the last six years I have worked with clients in both short and long term relationships as they come to terms with change, loss, grief, crisis and despair.
+Over the last seven years I have worked with clients in both short and long term relationships as they come to terms with change, loss, grief, crisis and despair.